astronomer/airflow-guides/guides/airflow-passing-data-between-tasks.md

 ### What is XCom

-[XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#concepts-xcom) is short for cross-communication, and is a native feature within Airflow.
-XComs allow tasks to exchange task metadata or small amounts of data, and are defined by a key, value, and timestamp.
+[XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#concepts-xcom) (short for cross-communication) is a native feature within Airflow.
+XComs allow tasks to exchange task metadata or small amounts of data.
+They are defined by a key, value, and timestamp.

 XComs can be "pushed", meaning sent by a task, or "pulled", meaning received by a task.
-When an XCom is pushed, it is stored in Airflow's metadata database and is made available to all other tasks.
+When an XCom is pushed, it is stored in Airflow's metadata database and made available to all other tasks.
 Any time a task returns a value (e.g. if your Python callable for your PythonOperator has a return), that value will automatically be pushed to XCom.
 Tasks can also be configured to push XComs by calling the `xcom_push()` method.
 Similarly, `xcom_pull()` can be used in a task to receive an XCom.

 You can view your XComs in the Airflow UI by navigating to Admin → XComs.
 You should see something like this: